felicityblueish/felicityblueish/README.md

 6.  **Custom Branding:** Seamlessly connect your own custom domain (`yourname.com`) to maintain your personal brand identity.

 7.  **Unlimited Scalability:** Showcase your full career history.
 Upload unlimited projects and high-quality case studies without storage restrictions.

+#### Monthly Highlights:

+- **Aiming to work on real-world projects in 2026?** Start by building a portfolio website and set clear goals to update it with completed projects—whether quarterly, monthly, or at your preferred pace.
+Build the foundation now while others wait for January to get started.